DTOSNER/DTOSNER.github.io/_posts/2022-04-23-heroku-pg-db-to-localhost.md

 ---
 layout: post
-title: "Migrate Postgres DB from Heroku to local"
+title: "Migrate Postgres database from Heroku to localhost"
 date: 2022-04-22 19:00:00 -0000
 categories: [Heroku]
 tags: [rails, postgres, heroku, wsl2]
 ---

-# Migrate Postgres database from Heroku to localhost
+This topic covers how to transfer data from the Postgres database of you databse hosted on Heroku to your local machine.

 ## Just commands
 ```console